Table of Contents

 Daily Maintenance

-Keep valves and plunger assemblies clean, free from dust and oil contamination
+Keep valves and plunger assemblies clean and free from dust, oil contamination and metal debris.

 Hydraulic System Care

-Hydraulic Fluid Specification: YB-N32 or higher grade only
+Hydraulic Fluid Specification: Use YB-N32 or higher-grade hydraulic fluid only.

-Prohibited Fluids: Alcohol, water, glycerol, brake fluid, ordinary engine oil
+Prohibited Fluids: Do not use alcohol, water, glycerol, brake fluid or ordinary engine oil.

-Filtration Requirement: 120-160 mesh filter for all hydraulic fluid
+Filtration Requirement: Use a 120–160 mesh filter for hydraulic fluid.

 Storage & Long-Term Care

-Store tools in original packaging when not in use
+Store tools in the original packaging or a protective case when not in use.

-Apply anti-rust oil to jaw surfaces before storage
+Apply anti-rust oil to jaw surfaces before long-term storage.

 Service Intervals